microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/stripInternal.md

 display: "Strip Internal"
 ---

-Do not emit declarations for code that has an '@internal' annotation.
-This is an internal compiler option, which is used at your own risk because the compiler does not check that the result is valid.
-If you are searching for a tool to handle additional levels of visibility within your d.ts files, look at [api-extractor](https://api-extractor.com).
+Do not emit declarations for code that has an `@internal` annotation in it's JSDoc comment.
+This is an internal compiler option; use at your own risk, because the compiler does not check that the result is valid.
+If you are searching for a tool to handle additional levels of visibility within your `d.ts` files, look at [api-extractor](https://api-extractor.com).

 ```ts twoslash
 /**